kudobuilder/operators/repository/kafka/docs/latest/update.md

 ## Scaling the brokers

-For the stateful workload it is not recommended to configure the HPA or VPA for Kafka brokers.
+Users should not configure the HPA or VPA for Kafka brokers.

-More controlled scaling is more conveninent considering the nature of stateful workload.
+It is recommended that users closely monitor and control broker scaling due to the nature of stateful workloads.

 #### Horizontally

-To scale horizontally we need to scale our brokers count from default 3 to 5.
+To scale horizontally, we can increase the broker count.

 When checking the kafka instance we can see any custom parameters present in the instance.
 In this case we only see 1 custom parameter that is `ZOOKEEPER_URI`